 Hang Laundry with Care

-Make sure that the dehumidifier is a good distance away from walls and any sort of direct heat source; as the dehumidifier uses a cold surface to collect moisture, direct heat will reduce its effectiveness to do so.
-And, as a general rule, doors should be kept ajar whenever the dehumidifier is in use to ensure good air flow throughout the home.
+Make sure that the dehumidifier is a reasonable distance away from walls and any direct heat source; as the dehumidifier uses a cold surface to collect moisture, direct heat will reduce its effectiveness to do so.
+And, as a general rule, doors should be kept ajar whenever the dehumidifier is in use to ensure proper airflow throughout the home.

 Use Fast Spin Cycle